jxnblk/mdx-deck/docs/theming.md

 - `fonts.monospace`: font family for `<pre>` and `<code>`
 - `text.heading`: styles for all headings
 - `styles.Slide`: styles for the wrapping Slide component
+- `styles.Header`: styles for the Header component
+- `styles.Footer`: styles for the Footer component
 - `components`: object of MDX components
-- `Provider`: component for wrapping the entire presentation
 - `googleFont`: Stylesheet URL for adding a Google Font

 [emotion]: https://emotion.sh